jdlich/dotfiles/README.md

 ## Getting Started With Your Own dotfiles

-After you fork this project, set the location of your dotfiles in `bashrc`:
+After you fork this project, set the location of your dotfiles in `zshrc`:

 	# bashrc
 	export DOTFILES=~/Code/dotfiles